vladshcherbin/rollup-plugin-delete/readme.md

 #### verbose

-Outputs removed files and folders to console.
+Output removed files and folders to console.
 Default is `false`.

 ```js
 del({